iliaalizadee/MSI/README.md

 # MSI hardware management module for Linux

-**This kernel module is designed to access the embedded controller via ACPI and expose it to userspace.**
+**This kernel module is designed to access the embedded controller via ACPI and expose it to the userspace.**

 **There's no DMI protection yet so DO NOT try this module on unsupported devices.**